Urdu literature: Special contributors

-Dāstāngoi (epics) داستان گوئی
+Dāstāngoi (epics)

 Urdu literature was generally composed more of poetry than of prose.
 The prose component of Urdu literature was mainly restricted to the ancient form of epic stories called dāstān (داستان).
 These long stories have complicated plots that deal with magical and otherwise fantastic creatures and events.

 The genre originated in the Middle East and was disseminated by folk storytellers.
 It was assimilated by individual authors.
 Dastan plots are based both on folklore and classical literary subjects.
 Dastan was particularly popular in Urdu literature, typologically close to other narrative genres in Eastern literatures, such as Persian masnawi, Punjabi qissa, Sindhi waqayati bait, etc., and also reminiscent of the European novel.
 The oldest known Urdu dastans are Dastan-i-Amir Hamza, recorded in the early seventeenth century, and Bustan-i Khayal (The Garden of Imagination or The Garden of Khayal) by Mir Taqi Khayal (d.
 1760).
 Most of the narrative dastans were recorded in the early nineteenth century, representing the inclusion of 'wandering' motifs borrowed from the folklore of the Middle East, central Asia and northern India.
 These include Bagh-o-Bahar (The Garden and Spring) by Mir Amman, Mazhab-i-Ishq (The Religion of Love) by Nihalchand Lahori, Araish-i-Mahfil (The Adornment of the Assembly) by Hyderbakhsh Hyderi, and Gulzar-i-Chin (The Flower Bed of Chin) by Khalil Ali Khan Ashq.

 Other famous Urdu dastans include Nau Tarz-i Murassa‘ by Husain ‘Atā Khān Tahsīn, Nau Ā'īn-i Hindī (Qissa-i Malik Mahmūd Gīti-Afroz) by Mihr Chand Khatrī, Jazb-i ‘ishq by Shāh Husain Haqīqat, Nau Tarz-i Murassa‘ by Muhammad Hādī (a.k.a.
 Mirzā Mughal Ghāfil), and Talism Hoshruba by Muhammad Husain Azad.

-(Tazkiras) (To Narrate) تذکیرہ
+Tazkiras (narrations)

-Tazkiras, are compilations of literary memoirs that include verses and maxims of the great poets along with biographical information and commentaries on their styles.
+Tazkiras (تذکیرہ) are compilations of literary memoirs that include verses and maxims of the great poets along with biographical information and commentaries on their styles.
 They are often a collection of names with a line or two of information about each poet, followed by specifics about his composition.
 Some of these tazkiras give biographical details, and a little idea of the style or poetical power is transmitted.
 Even the large anthologies do not systematically review an author's work.
 Most of them have the names in alphabetical order, but one or two are ordered by historical chronology.
 The majority quote only lyrics, and the quotations are usually chosen randomly.

-Poetry شاعری
+Poetry

 Urdu poetry (شاعری), reached its peak in the 19th century.
 The most well-developed form of poetry is the ghazal, known for its quality and quantity within the Urdu tradition.